vnmakarov/mir/README.md

 	    in other MIR modules, or for C external functions or declarations
 	* opcode describes what the instruction does
-	* There are **conversion instructions** for conversion between different 32- and 64-bit signed and unsigned values, float and double values
+	* There are **conversion instructions** for conversion between different 32- and 64-bit signed and unsigned values, float, double, and long double values
-	* There are **arithmetic instructions** (addition, subtraction, multiplication, division, modulo) working on 32- and 64-bit signed and unsigned values, float and double values
+	* There are **arithmetic instructions** (addition, subtraction, multiplication, division, modulo) working on 32- and 64-bit signed and unsigned values, float, double, and long double values
 	* There are **logical instructions** (and, or, xor, different shifts) working on 32- and 64-bit signed and unsigned values
-	* There are **comparison instructions**  working on 32- and 64-bit signed and unsigned values, float and double values
+	* There are **comparison instructions**  working on 32- and 64-bit signed and unsigned values, float, double, and long double values
 	* There are **branch insns** (uncoditional jump, and jump on zero or non-zero value) which take a label as one their operand
-	* There are **combined comparison and branch instructions** taking a label as one operand and two 32- and 64-bit signed and unsigned values, float and double values
+	* There are **combined comparison and branch instructions** taking a label as one operand and two 32- and 64-bit signed and unsigned values, float, double, and long double values
+	* There is **switch** instruction to jump to a label from labels given as operands depending on index given as the first operand
 	* There are **function and procedural call instructions**
-	* There are **return instructions** working on 32- and 64-bit integer values, float and double values
+	* There are **return instructions** working on 32- and 64-bit integer values, float, double, and long double values

 ## MIR Example
-  * You can create MIR through **API** consisting functions for creation of modules, functions, instructions, operands etc
+  * You can create MIR through **API** consisting of functions for creation of modules, functions, instructions, operands etc
   * You can also create MIR from MIR **binary** or **text** file
   * The best way to get a feel about MIR is to use textual MIR representation
-  * Example of sieve on C
+  * Example of Eratosthenes sieve on C
 ```
 #define Size 819000
 int sieve (int N) {